How To Use And Configure WordPress Widgets – Part 4

 Overriding Default Sidebar Widgets

-If you look in the Widgets section, however, no widgets have actually been added to the active widget areas …
+If you look in the Widgets section, however, you may find that no widgets have actually been added to any of the available widget areas …

-Note: If you want no widgets to show up in the sidebar navigation menu, either use a theme page template without a widgets section or just add a blank Text widget to the sidebar.
+Note: If you want no widgets to show up in your sidebar section, either use a theme page template without a widgets layout or just add a blank Text widget to your sidebar.

 Overriding Default WordPress Sidebar Widgets

-As we have shown you previously, with WordPress you can quickly and easily reorganize how content displays in areas like your site’s sidebars, footers and navigation menus with only a few clicks of your mouse, using drag-and-drop …
+As we’ve shown you previously, with WordPress you can quickly and easily rearrange how information displays in areas like your site’s sidebars, footers and navigation menus with just a few clicks of your mouse button, using drag-and-drop …

-Reorganize sidebar elements with widgets to improve your site's visitor experience
+Reorganizing sidebar elements with widgets can help to improve your site's user experience

-(Reorganizing sidebar elements with widgets can help to improve your site’s visitor experience)
+(Reorganizing sidebar elements with widgets can help improve your site’s visitor experience)

-In the screenshot above, for example, you can see that we have quickly and easily redesigned the site’s sidebar by switching around the search and testimonial sections.
-This is easily done by simply dragging and dropping the widgets into different positions inside the sidebar widget area.
+In the screenshot above, for example, you can see that we have quickly and easily reorganized the sidebar area by switching around the search and testimonial sections.
+This is easily done by dragging and dropping the widget elements into different positions inside the sidebar widget area.

-You can reorganize your sidebar layout using widgets to improve your site’s user experience.
+Reorganizing sidebar layout with widgets can improve your site’s visitor experience.

-If, however, you find that you cannot move widgets around using drag-and-drop (e.g. using a mobile device that doesn’t support dragging-and-dropping), you can still use widgets by enabling Accessibility Mode.
+If, however, you find that you cannot move widgets around using drag and drop (e.g. using a mobile device that doesn’t support dragging-and-dropping), then you can still work with widgets by enabling Accessibility Mode.

-To enable Accessibility Mode, log into your admin and go to Appearance > Widgets
+To enable Accessibility Mode, log into your admin and navigate to the Widgets section …

 (Widgets Menu)